When is the 2022 festival?

 You can read our COVID-19 Safety Plan here.

 Is there parking?

-Yes, there’s lots of free parking on Festival Sunday near the gates on Barden St and York St. Follow the signs as you approach the village.
-There is a shuttle bus from the west parking lot (Wellington County Rd.
-29 & Barden St.) to the Barden St. gate.
+Parking is available at 136 Barden Street (West Parking lot) and 19 Memorial Street (East Parking lot).
+Follow the signs as you approach the village.
+There is a shuttle bus from the West Parking lot to the Barden St. gate.

 What should I bring with me?

 Bring a folding lawn chair, blanket or waterproof ground cover, a hat, an umbrella (just in case!), a reusable water bottle and an inquisitive mind.